 While ShoeAnew might not provide the same top-grade quality as more expensive shoe cleaners, it remains a great all-around choice.
 This product works on leather, canvas, vinyl, mesh, cotton, plastic, nylon, and rubber, so everyone from sneaker-clad runners to high heel-toting office workers will be happy.
-Made with non-toxic, environmentally friendly ingredients, it kills 99 percent of germs and it’s safe for the whole family.
-You can even spray it on your shoes to simply eliminate odor.
+It has a water-based formula, and you can even spray it on your shoes to simply eliminate odor.

 The ShoeAnew bundle includes a nylon brush and a microfiber cloth for a deep clean.
 And just in case your shoes don’t sparkle like you had hoped, ShoeAnew even offers a 30-day money-back guarantee.

 Best for White Shoes: Alloda Shoe Cleaner + White Shoe Polish

 Versatile and stylish, white sneakers are a year-round fashion staple, but many hesitate to pull the trigger on them because they get dirty and dingy so easily.
 That’s where a high-quality shoe cleaner like Alloda comes in.
 Their kit comes with a traditional cleaning serum, as well as a polish specifically designed to whiten shoes.
 Alloda says you’ll be able to clean 25 to 35 pairs of shoes with this product, and they even toss in a microfiber towel and wooden cleaning brush too.